-Upgrade Threat Defense
+Upgrade Firewall Threat Defense

-Upgrade Threat Defense
+Upgrade Firewall Threat Defense

-Use this procedure to upgrade threat defense.
 As you proceed, the system displays basic information about your selected devices, as well as the current upgrade-related status.
 This includes any reasons why you cannot upgrade.
 If a device does not "pass" a stage, it does not appear in the next stage.

 If you navigate away from the upgrade wizard, your progress is preserved and other users cannot start a new upgrade workflow for any devices you have already selected.
 (Exception: if you are logged in with a CAC, your progress is cleared 24 hours after you log out.)
-To return to your workflow, choose Devices > Threat Defense Upgrade.
+To return to your workflow, choose Devices > Upgrade > Threat Defense Upgrade.

-Upgrade does not start until you complete the upgrade wizard and click Start Upgrade.
+Upgrade does not start until you complete the wizard and click Start Upgrade.
 All steps up to that point can be performed outside of a maintenance window, including checking readiness, copying upgrade packages, and choosing upgrade options.

 Caution